 If you are concerned about how many courses you should take, a helpful rule of thumb is to devote at least two hours per credit outside of class, in addition to the online contact hours for the course.
 This means a minimum of nine hours per week per three-credit course.

 Select the course(s) you want to take from the Courses page of the MAED website.
 Check this page frequently for new course postings.

 ED 800 Concepts of Educational Inquiry is one of the two required courses for the MAED and usually is taken in the second or third semester of enrollment.
 However, students may take ED 800 during their first semester.
 ED 870 Capstone Seminar, the second MAED required course, should be taken as the last or second to the last course in the program.
 You may not take this course prior to 80% program completion.
 To request an override, when enrollment opens up for the semester in which you would like to take these courses, send an e-mail including your PID and the semester in which you wish to enroll to firstname.lastname@example.org.

 For future reference, please note that courses used to fulfill concentration areas are cited on the Concentrations page of the MAED web site.
 You can take them as they are offered.

-Enrollment for Fall 2017 and Spring 2018 is open.
+Enrollment for Summer 2018, Fall 2018, and Spring 2019 is open.
 Enroll for courses via Schedule Builder at http://login.msu.edu/?App=RO_Schedule.
 For instructions on how to use Schedule Builder, visit http://schedule.msu.edu/instructions.asp.
 You can view Schedule Builder 24 hours a day.
 However, the enrollment functionality is only available from 8am- 8pm EST on Monday through Friday and on weekends from 8am Saturday until 8pm on Sunday EST.